aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/Optional-APIGateway-IAMAuth.md

 18. The unicorn ride request should be fulfilled as before now.
 To see the full request headers which were sent, look at the developer console for an message which includes the API Request details, including the full signature and headers of the request.

+	> This message starts with POST /prod/ride then shows the headers of the request made.

+	> You may notice that there were both x-amz-date and x-amz-security-token headers sent among other headers.
+These two headers are part of the overall request signature, along with the Authorization header.

 </p></details>
 <br>

-If the API now invokes correctly and application funcions as expected again, you can move on to the next module, [IAM-based Authorization](../3_IAMAuthorization).
+If your API now invokes correctly and application funcions as expected summoning unicorns again, you can proceed to the next module, [IAM-based Authorization](../3_IAMAuthorization).